zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-grid.md

 ### Enabling Plugins

-To enable a plugin you need to do two things.
+ Perform the following two actions to enable a plugin.

 1. Set the appropriate bit flag when the grid is constructed.
 Bit flags are combined by using the  "|" or the  "+" operator.
 The "&" operator cannot be used.
 If it is used, a plugin will not be created.
 1. Provide plugin options.

 The following chart specifies which plugins can be combined.